Affiliate links on Android Authority may earn us a commission. Learn more.

 - Toggle it to On.

 You can also activate the local search feature by opening the Places tab in your dialer app.

 Which phones can you use it on?

 Now that you know pretty much all there is about Samsung Smart Call, you might be itching to get started.
-The good news is that Samsung Smart Call with Hiya is automatically baked into all new devices starting with the Samsung Galaxy Note 20 series.
-That means that you already have it onboard any Galaxy S21 series device fresh out of the box.
+The good news is that Samsung Smart Call with Hiya has been on all new devices since the Samsung Galaxy Note 20 series.
+That means that you already have it onboard any Galaxy S23 series device fresh out of the box.